 International Business (IB) gives you the tools to excel both as an entrepreneur and business expert at an acclaimed international company.
 In year one, you’ll develop a basic understanding of the fundamentals in business, such as marketing, management, logistics, finance and macroeconomics.
 In the first few years you’ll look at cases where businesses are struggling and solve the issues in multicultural teams.
 In year three you’ll take a minor.
 You’ll conclude the programme with a thesis and internship in year four, which will launch your career as a business professional.

-Katharina Handler - IBHi, I am Katharina, a second year International Business and Management Studies student in the accelerated program.
-I am from Austria.
-Some of my interests and hobbies are travelling abroad, meeting new people and visiting new places in the Netherlands.
+HI, I am Oisin Horkin and I come from County Mayo in Ireland.
+I am a student with International Business.
+I enjoy all different kinds of sports and movies.
 Do you have a question about study life at the Hague University of Applied Sciences, finding a room, life in The Hague and Holland, or any other?
-Email me!
-Please let me know and I shall email you back as soon as possible.
+Please let me know by sending me the form and I shall email you back as soon as possible.

 Lectures20 - 24